 He marries Mary Bishop, daughter of Nancy Cheatham

 His wife Mary was the daughter of Nancy Cheatham and her first husband, about whom we know nothing except that his name was Bishop.
-He evidently died in Robertson County during the period 1832-1835 when the record of estates for that period, known as Volume 8, is missing most of its index.
+He evidently died in Robertson County during the years 1832-1835, a period for which the record of estates, known as Volume 8, is missing most of its index.
 Bishop must have died when Mary was a baby because about 1834 Nancy married an aging widower named Joseph Bradley and had two more children.
 Joseph Bradley was guardian for Mary E. Bishop and filed a guardianship accounting in 1837 and again in 1838.6 Joseph Bradley died by September 1839 leaving a will dated 25 February 1839 that mentioned his wife Nancy and their two children named Virginia Ann Bradley and William Littleberry Bradley.7 On 2 September 1842 Nancy married yet again to Charles W. Beaumont and had two more children named Richard Cheatham Beaumont and Clarence Washington Beaumont.
 She was shortly thereafter widowed for a third time.

 In 1848, evidently having tired of marrying, Nancy Cheatham Bishop Bradley Beaumont moved with her four Bradley and Beaumont children to Tuscumbia, Alabama to be near her father Littleberry Cheatham.
 She was apparently accompanied by her son-in-law Burrell Y. Hooper and his wife Mary.
 In 1870 and 1880 Mary E. Hooper, the widow of B. Y. Hooper, was listed in Nancy Beaumont’s census household as her daughter.